githmin/to-do-tasks/README.md

 - Prerequisites for local development: Node.js 20+, JDK 21+ , Docker & Docker-Compose

-## Deployment Instructions
+### Deployment Instructions

 Step 1.
 Clone the repo

-Clone the repo using the bash command if you have git installed
+Clone the repo using the bash command if you have git installed and navitigate to the project directory

 ```bash
 git clone https://github.com/githmin/to-do-tasks.git